 $$\int{\Omega} \frac{\operatorname{div} m(x') \, dx'}{|x - x'|} \,, \tag{1}$$ outside the volume Ω of the object.
 The difference is that the distribution m is located in a volume in the case of EEG, and on a plane in the case of rock magnetization.
-This results in quite different identifiability properties, see [38] and Section 5.1.1, but the two situations share a substantial Mathematical common core.
+This results in quite different identifiability properties, see [35] and Section 6.1.1, but the two situations share a substantial mathematical common core.

 Another timely instance of inverse magnetization problems lies with geomagnetism.
 Satellites orbiting around the Earth measure the magnetic field at many points, and nowadays it is a challenge to extract global information from those measurements.
-In collaboration with C. Gerhards from the University of Vienna, Apics has started to work on the problem of separating the magnetic field due to the magnetization of the globe's crust from the magnetic field due to convection in the liquid metallic core.
-The techniques involved are variants, in a spherical context, from those developed within the IMPINGE associate team for paleomagnetism, see Section 5.1.1.
+In collaboration with C. Gerhards (since September with the Geomathematics and Geoinformatics Group, Technische Universität Bergakademie Freiberg, Germany; until then, Univ. of Vienna, Austria), we started to work on the problem of separating the magnetic field due to the magnetization of the globe's crust from the magnetic field due to convection in the liquid metallic core.
+The techniques involved are variants, in a spherical context, from those developed within the IMPINGE associate team for paleomagnetism, see Section 6.1.1.